collapsed-stacks/startups/questions/8917/how-to-use-the-chain-ratio-method-for-apps-which-are-free.md

 - posted by: [fiprojects](https://stackexchange.com/users/5370155/fiprojects) on 2016-04-10
 - score: 0

-<p>The app might be free, but you expect payment via ads.
-This implies indirect payment.</p>
+The app might be free, but you expect payment via ads.
+This implies indirect payment.

-<p>Thus - for price, insert how much you expect to generate from ads, per device.</p>
+Thus - for price, insert how much you expect to generate from ads, per device.